mogulla3/rspec.nvim/README.md

     return vim.endswith(filename, "_spec.rb")
   end,

+  -- RSpec formatter. "progress", "p", "documentation" and "d" can be specified.
+  -- If neither, use "progress". formatter = "progress",

   -- Whether or not to focus on a window when `ShowLastSpecResult` command executed. focus_on_last_spec_result_window = true,